fa7i3/Danceability-for-Spotify-Songs/README.md

 All the above audio features were selected because of their numerical values and strong probability for predicting danceability.
 Definitions for the above audio features were sourced from [Spotify Audio Feature Reference](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-audio-features)

 ### How Data was Split into Training and Testing
-Data is typically split with the training set containing 70-80% of the data and the testing set containing 20-30% of the data.
 In our machine learning model, we chose to split the data into **75% training and 25% testing**.

 ### Machine Learning Models - Choice, Benefits, and Limitations
 The following supervised, classification machine learning models were incorporated in [machine_learning_models.ipynb](Machine_Learning_Model/machine_learning_models.ipynb):